alyssamberger3/alyssamberger3.github.io/content/posts/mic/index.md

 {{< vs 3>}}
 ## What is CASA?
-Court Appointed Special Advocates is an organization containing court-appointed volunteers who ensure every child experiencing domestic challenges gets their voice heard in court.​
+Court Appointed Special Advocates is an organization containing court-appointed volunteers who ensure every child experiencing domestic challenges gets their voice heard in court.
-{{< figure src="/posts/mic/MIC_Responsibilities.png" alt="MIC Responsibilities" >}}
+{{< figure src="/posts/mic/MIC-Responsibilities.png" alt="MIC Responsibilities" >}}

 ## What is MIC?
 A digital workspace aimed to streamline the data collection and report writing process for CASA volunteers.
-{{< figure src="/posts/mic/MIC_How_Might.png" alt="MIC How Might We?" >}}
+{{< figure src="/posts/mic/MIC-How-Might.png" alt="MIC How Might We?" >}}

 {{< vs 3>}}
 ## MIC Stakeholders